ConduitNetwork/docs/infrastructure/clouds/clouds.rst

 Overview
 --------

 Clouds are integrations or connections to public, private, hybrid clouds, or bare metal servers.
 Clouds can belong to many groups and contain many hosts.
-The clouds view includes clouds status, statistics, tenant assignment, and provides the option to add, edit, delete new clouds. |morpheus| supports most Public Clouds and Private Clouds.
+The clouds view includes clouds status, statistics, tenant assignment, and provides the option to add, edit, delete new clouds. |conduit| supports most Public Clouds and Private Clouds.

 Supported Cloud Types
 ^^^^^^^^^^^^^^^^^^^^^